Party of the Dead: "Party of the Dead of Latvia" and the NBP

 Subsequently, the Party of the Dead of Latvia showed active solidarity and complicity with the actions of the National Bolshevik Party.
 So, in the city of Daugavpils, local activists distributed election leaflets “Party of the Dead.
 List No. Zero”, which announced the intentions of the party to run for the Daugavpils City Council.
 The party's announced candidates included Boris Savinkov, Roman Ungern, Vladimir Mayakovsky, Vasily Chapaev, Sergei Eisenstein, Tommaso Marinetti, Ernesto Che Guevara, Andreas Baader, Yasser Arafat, Yuri Gagarin, Aleister Crowley, Benito Mussolini, Nestor Makhno, Yakov Blumkin and Lee Harvey Oswald.
 According to the activists, each of the party members has already demonstrated "his competence in word and deed" and compares favorably with the current deputies, "that they fool naive townsfolk in order to get coveted mandates».

 "Party of the Dead" of Eduard Limonov

 Later, the founder of the National Bolshevik Party and writer Eduard Limonov published several books under the general subtitle "The Book of the Dead".
 In these books, the concept of the “Party of the Dead” also appeared, similar to that which was founded by the activists of the “Red Orchestra”.
-In these books, Limonov published essays on the figures of the past, which inspire his respect.
+In these books, Limonov published essays on the figures of the past, which inspired his respect.

 The term "party of the dead" in the NBP referred to the list of dead party members, which included, for example, Yuriy Chervochkin, Andrei Suhorada and many others.
 Obituaries were published in the Limonka newspaper under the heading “Memento mori.
 Party of the Dead".